-Appendix M - Clarifications for Public Schools Category for 2022-23 Program Year
+Appendix M - Clarifications for Public Schools Category

 Originally Released October 7, 2022

 The passage of the Climate and Equitable Jobs Act (Public Act 102-0662) introduced several new project categories within the Adjustable Block Program, including the Public Schools category.
 The IPA has drafted the following clarifications in response to stakeholder questions regarding the Public Schools category.